-Lastly, opt for units that come with touch screens that allow you to keep track of the cosplay process and control the temperature, resolution, and cosplay filament feed.
+Lastly, opt for units that come with touch screens that allow you to keep track of the cosplay process and control the printer temperature, resolution, and cosplay printer filament feed.

 Resolution and Speed of 3d printer

 Attention to detail is what makes a professional cosplay.
-Thus, having a machine that prints high-quality objects with high accuracy is essential.
+Thus, having a machine that prints high-standard objects with high accuracy is essential.

 Time to Get Creative with 3d printing